Skip to Main Content

 Privacy and confidentiality

 Plan members’ protected health information (PHI), whether it is written, oral or electronic, is protected at all times and in all settings.
-Plan practitioners and providers can only release PHI without authorization when:
+Plan physicians and other providers can only release PHI without authorization when:

 • Needed for payment.